theblindhen/icfp2023/README.md

   randomly.
 - Load: Loading the best solution from a previous run.
 - Newtonian physics: We use audience member tastes as forces, pushing or pulling musicians.
 This had three stages: 1.
-One point per musician, with no repelling forces between them; 2.
+One point per instrument, with no repelling forces between them; 2.
 Explode the instruments into individual musicians, introducing forces to repel musicians from each other to minimize overlap.
 3.
   Remove audience member forces, keeping only the repelling forces to get to a